Search and Apply for Jobs at Wright State

 The Job Purpose provides a high-level overview of the role, level, and scope of responsibility consisting of three or four sentences providing a basic understanding, the “bird’s eye view” of the role.
 A concise summary of “why the job exists?”

 This section contains a description of the duties and responsibilities assigned to the job; also referred to as the essential functions.
 They describe the fundamental nature of the job which occupies a large proportion of the employee’s time.
 Some items to consider:

-- Include explanatory phrases which tell why, how, where or how often the tasks and duties are performed.
+- Include explanatory phrases which tell why, how, where, or how often the tasks and duties are performed.

-- Focus on outcome of tasks.
+- Focus on the outcome of tasks.